-India’s anti-conversion laws have led to increased violence against Christians in the ten states where they are in force, most led by Narendra Modi’s Hindu nationalist Bharatiya Janata Party.
+India’s anti-conversion laws have led to increased violence against Christians in the eleven states where they are in force, most led by Narendra Modi’s Hindu nationalist Bharatiya Janata Party.

 Officially called “Freedom of Religion” laws, they are intended to stop Hindus being converted to other religions.
 The laws forbid conversion by “force, fraud or allurement” and state that those who wish to convert must first gain official permission and that religious leaders must report conversions or risk imprisonment.